build-on-aws/building-a-scooters-graph-including-a-graph-data-generator/README.md

 ## 🔰 Description

-By the end of this tutorial, you will:
+By the end of this step-by-step [YouTube tutorial](https://www.youtube.com/@awsdevelopers), you will:

 * Understand the fundamentals of Graph Databases; i.e. main differences between graph and relational DBs.
 * Gain insights into the unique advantages and challenges, offered by graph databases.